djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 # Chap.5 Image Restoration and Reconstruction

-\indThe principal goal of restoration techiniques is to improve an iamge in some predefined sense.
+$\quad\quad$The principal goal of restoration techiniques is to improve an iamge in some predefined sense.
 Image enhancement is largely a subjective process, while restoration attempts to recover an image that has been degraded by using a priori knowledge of the degradation phenomenon, that is, oriented toward modeling the degradation and applying the inverse process in order to recover the original image.

 ###### A Model of the Image Degradation/Restoration Process